Scope and objectives

 Tenants will be required to sign an inventory to note the condition of the property within 3 working days of the tenancy beginning.

-Thrive focuses on ensuring that the tenancy is sustainable for the customer.
+5.7 Thrive focuses on ensuring that the tenancy is sustainable for the customer.
 This includes vulnerable customers but will require that enough appropriate support is in place for the individual to sustain their tenancy.
-See Appendix 2.
+See appendix 2.

-Tenants who are under-occupying will be helped to move providing they have kept to the terms and conditions of their tenancy.
-Unpaid rent may be deducted from any under-occupancy payment if applicable or transferred if approved by Thrive.
+Tenants who are under occupying will be helped to move providing they have kept to the terms and conditions of their tenancy.
+Unpaid rent may be deducted from any downsizing payment if applicable or transferred if approved by Thrive.

 Mutual exchanges will be promoted where tenants are eligible.

-Thrive will refuse to house applicants in some circumstances even if the local authority has accepted that individual onto the local allocations scheme.
-Details of these circumstances can be found in Appendix 3.
+5.9 Thrive will refuse to house applicants in some circumstances even if the local authority has accepted that individual onto the local allocations scheme.
+Details of these circumstances can be found in appendix 3.

 Applicants can appeal in writing against any allocation decision made by Thrive Homes, within seven days of the decision, beginning from the date of the decision.